zapPilot/docs/docs/investment-potential.md

 ## 💼 Business Model

-- 0.3% fee per zap/rebalance/withdraw
+- 1% entry fee only
-- 2.1% annual average fee per active user (bi-monthly rebalance + entry/exit)
+- No ongoing or per-transaction fees
 - Core user LTV ~$60 (assuming $3K TVL)
 - Breakeven: if CAC < $60 → profitable from Year 1